tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-26-vertica-post-6.markdown

 WHERE t1.rank = 1;
 ```

-The `WITH` clause is just a more readable way to write the sub-query in the original SQL statement.
+The `WITH` clause is just a more readable way to write the sub-query in the original SQL statement (see [WITH clause](/blog/2016/02/03/vertica-post-8/)).
 In addition, the wildcard `*` in the original SQL query is also avoided, in case the table `stg_customer` is a very wide table.